-Prerequisite: Admission to Teacher Education program and SLPA 3701, SLPA 3702 and SLPA 3703
+Prerequisite: TE and SLPA 3701 and SLPA 3702 and SLPA 3703

 A study of the characteristics, etiologies, diagnosis, interventions, and prevention of language disorders in children.
 This course is designed to cover characteristics of children with language disorders, causes and prevention of language disorders, and assessment and intervention strategies for working with children with language disorders.